 - Business Continuity

 - Crisis Leadership

-Over the next several weeks, I will be posting information on each of these areas.
+Over the next several weeks, we will be posting information on each of these areas.
 At Kenyon we refer to them as the 12 Principles of Crisis Management.
-I hope you will find them useful.